Author Bio: Dr. Sanusi Umar MD is the author of this article.

 - Avoid the use of microfibers for the first week of healing

 - Refrain from the use of hair products that contain alcohol (this should be started one week before the first session of the scalp micropigmentation procedure.

 - Avoid the use of prosthetic caps or anything that rubs against the scalp.

 Reapplications or touch-ups of the Trichopigmentation are recommended every six months or so.
-Fading will happen due to the above factors but will also occur with a process known asphygocytosis.
+Fading will happen due to the above factors but will also occur with a process known as phagocytosis.
 This process is where the white blood cells in the body engulf the foreign particles, attempting to keep the skin and body safe from harm.
 Pigment particles also become engulfed in this process.

 SMP versus Trichopigmentation

 As stated above, Trichopigmentation is an advanced version of scalp micropigmentation.
 During a preliminary appointment, the patient and surgeon will discuss which option is best suited to the patient.
 SMP allows for the patient to have a more lasting look, injecting ink deep into the skin to promote a lasting color.
 Trichopigmentation does the opposite, going only two layers deep, allowing the pigmentation to fade more quickly.

 The issue that is associated with longer-lasting ink injections is the Tyndall effect.
 The discolorations that appear underneath the skin over time will continue to discolor due to the interaction between pigment and light combined with the body’s natural white blood cells.

 Because of the nature and depth of skin micropigmentation, mistakes are often permanent, along with the discoloration that comes with the pigment being attacked by white blood cells.
 It also means that a hand slip could give the patient an unnatural look evident to the naked eye.

-Trichopigmentation is available as a superior version of the basic scalp micropigmentation process because it improves on the quality of injection while also giving a shallower injection of ink into the skin that helps prevent the Tyndall effect.
-The procedure lasts for two years and the session schedule, along with maintenance every six months allows the patient control over the look and population of pigmentation on the scalp.
+Trichopigmentation is available as a superior version of the basic scalp micropigmentation process.
+It improves the quality of injection while also giving a shallower injection of ink into the skin that helps prevent the Tyndall effect.
+The procedure lasts for two years and the session schedule, along with maintenance every six months, allows the patient control over the look and population of pigmentation on the scalp.